ravynsoft/ravynos/README.md

 ./tagports.sh
 ```

-## Build a release from tags (anyone can do but this always uses the newest pushed tags)
+## Build a release from tags (This always uses the newest pushed tags)

 ```
 ./release.sh